vortexgpgpu/vortex_tutorials/Exercises/assignment6.md

 ## Assignment #6: Adding Performance Counters to Test Vortex's Software Prefetcher

-This assignment is an extension of Assignment #1 and #5.
-This assignment is divided into two parts.
+This assignment is an extension of Assignments #1 and #5.
+It is divided into two parts.
 The first part involves extending the tag in the cache to include a prefetch bit.
 The second involves adding three performance counters to measure the following metrics:
 1. Number of unique prefetch requests to main memory.
 2. Number of unused prefetched blocks.
 3. Number of late prefetches.